 In the case of a person who purchases a fully refurbished/converted property, for the purposes of calculating the relief due, the price paid for the completed property does not include legal and other professional fees and stamp duty paid in connection with the purchase.

 14. Does expenditure on an extension qualify for tax relief under the scheme?

-Generally speaking, expenditure on an extension will not qualify for tax relief under the scheme except, of course, expenditure on a pre-1915 extension to an older house.
+Generally speaking, expenditure on an extension will not qualify for tax relief under the scheme except, of course, expenditure on a pre-1915 extension to an older building.
 Additionally, expenditure on an extension will qualify if building regulations require the provision of, for example, a bathroom extension to an old derelict house.
 However, expenditure on an extension of, for instance, an extra 2 or 3 bedrooms added on to the original building will not qualify for tax relief.
 An individual who has spent money on an extension cannot claim any tax relief on the expenditure incurred on that extension.
 However, this does not prevent him/her from claiming relief in relation to any refurbishment or conversion expenditure incurred on the original structure.
 It is the expenditure on the original house which the Local Authority will be commenting on in the Letter of Certification.
-Furthermore, in order to satisfy the 10% (the minimum level of expenditure necessary to qualify) requirement, it is only the expenditure on the original structure which is to be taken into account.

 15. What is a "Letter of Certification"?

 A Letter of Certification is a letter issued to you (or to the person who refurbished/converted the property to be passed on to you) by the relevant local authority in respect of the property (see Section 16 "Application Process" for further information).
 It contains the following four statements;